joone/joone.github.io/content/posts/long-time-no-see/index.md

 title: "Long time no see!"
 date: 2005-08-11
 description: ""
-tags: ""
+tags: "blog, personal"
 ---

-I forgot that there was my blog in the blogger.
+I forgot that I had a blog on Blogger.

-There are many blog sites in the internet, so I have serveral blogs such as the bloglines, livejournal, egloos, and my own blog in my web hosting server.
-Particularly, The egloos is a popular blog service in Korea, especially for developers, because it doesn't need to show any AD and provides some features which other blog service can't follow.
-For example, your blogs can be printed out a colored book. :)
+There are many blog sites on the internet, so I have several blogs, such as Bloglines, LiveJournal, Egloos, and my own blog on my web hosting server.
+In particular, Egloos is a popular blog service in Korea, especially among developers, because it doesn't show any ads and provides features that other blog services can't match.
+For example, your blog can be printed out as a color book. :)

-Actually, the blogger was not useful before, it seemed like a ftp server because we had to upload articles to the server, but was not able to upload images.
-Now, the service has been upgraded to support image upload to the server.
-So, I am considering using the blogger more frequently.
+Actually, Blogger was not useful before; it felt like an FTP server because we had to upload articles to the server but couldn't upload images.
+Now the service has been upgraded to support image uploads, so I am considering using Blogger more frequently.